 GSA also makes matching contributions for programs of the Social Security Administration (SSA) under the Federal Insurance Contributions Act.
-For employees covered by FERS, GSA contributed 6.2 percent of gross pay (up to \$142,800 and \$137,700 in calendar years 2021 and 2020, respectively) to SSA's Old-Age, Survivors, and Disability Insurance Program in both calendar years 2021 and 2020.
-Additionally, GSA makes matching contributions for all employees of 1.45 percent of gross pay to the Medicare Hospital Insurance program in both calendar years 2021 and 2020.
-In both FY 2021 and 2020, 0.1 percent of GSA employees are covered exclusively by these programs.
+For employees covered by FERS, GSA contributed 6.2 percent of gross pay (up to \$147,000 and \$142,800 in calendar years 2022 and 2021, respectively) to SSA's Old-Age, Survivors, and Disability Insurance Program in both calendar years 2022 and 2021.
+Additionally, GSA makes matching contributions for all employees of 1.45 percent of gross pay to the Medicare Hospital Insurance program in both calendar years 2022 and 2021.
+In FY 2022, 0.2 percent (up from 0.1 percent in FY 2021) of GSA employees are covered exclusively by these programs.
 Payments to these programs were as follows: